Part I due by 11:59 p.m. on Thursday, March 27, 2025.

 should print both the day of

-the minimum absolute change and the prices before and after the
+the maximum change and the prices before and after the change.

-change.
-See the sample run for an example of what the
+See the sample run for an example of what the output

 Add support for option 6: testing a threshold